ktschroeder/Cloudless/README.md

 - ability to copy image itself rather than just image file (can we "do both" dynamically?
 If not, ctrl shift c would be okay.)

 Probably should/will:
-- button to reveal in file explorer for current image. could be on context menu or button in image info window.
 - bug: when fullscreen, right click to context menu then left click on main window is treated as double-click
-- maybe option for dropshadow beyond window
 - messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)
 - possible bug?
 There may be like 10 pixels of extra width on the window.
 Most obvious if fullscreen on one monitor when using multiple. ==> was this a thing before zen feature?